juanmirod/chatgpt_cli/README.md

 - [x] Implement ReAct pattern for fact checking and arithmetic
 - [x] Copy and paste code in the request: It waits for a termination character so you can write several lines as part of your volley.
 - [x] Works on Termux! \o/
 - [x] Dockerfile to run the app from a docker container
+- [x] Autosave

 ## Possible next features, cool things that I would like...

 - [ ] Add more actions